camerond/camerondaigle/posts/three-types-of-meetings.md

 ### Decision Meetings: The Power Dynamic

-Decision meetings are one place where the existing power dynamic is actually a key aspect of the meeting's success rather than something that you need to watch out for.
+Decision Meetings are one place where the existing power dynamic is actually a key aspect of the meeting's success rather than something that you need to watch out for.

 (To be clear, when I say "power" here, I specifically mean power in terms of professional role definition, not forms of privilege that exhibit as power.
-The senior represenative, or manager, or director, not simply the loudest person or the one who's been around the longest.)
+The senior representative, manager, or director – not simply the loudest person or the one who's been around the longest.)

 I simply mean that someone needs to be **accountable** for the decision that's being made.
-In a company dynamic with healthy roles and responsibilities, that means the most powerful person in the room is responsible – for taking notes, facilitating discussion, including everyone's voice, and producing not only the decision, but notes & information that contextualize it for anyone that needs the paper trail later.
+In a company dynamic with well-defined roles and responsibilities, that means the most powerful person in the room is responsible – for taking notes, facilitating discussion, including everyone's voice, and producing **artifacts of the decision**.
+Maybe there are next steps, maybe there are action items, maybe there's simply a record of the decision: the key is that something has been produced that is clear and well-communicated to anyone who needs it.

 ### Decision Meetings: Devolution